aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-gridjs/client/_index.md

 			        ko,th,tr,vi,cht
                            for  Korean,Thai,Turkey,Vietnamese,Traditional Chinese
 	    showContextmenu:   means whether to show contextmenu on right click on a cell

-	for example the below code init a x_spreadsheet object. xs = x_spreadsheet('#gridjs-demo', {
+            loadingGif:  the loading gif url when loading the image/shape .it is optional,the default value is:content/img/updating.gif for example the below code init a x_spreadsheet object. xs = x_spreadsheet('#gridjs-demo', {
 			updateMode:'server',